zgsm-ai/codebase-indexer/scripts/README.md

 # Scripts Directory

-This directory contains utility scripts related to the `codebase-syncer` project.
+This directory contains utility scripts related to the `codebase-indexer` project.
 These scripts are designed to automate common development tasks, such as building the application for different platforms.

 ## Available Scripts